Halong Bay

 • Remember to protect the environment, preserve the cave system and biodiversity of Bo Hon Island.

 With a system of majestic caves and diverse plants and animals, Bo Hon Island is one of the most outstanding landscapes in Halong Bay.
 This wonderful island has all the specific features of a world heritage with the vital values in terms of geology and biology.
-If you don’t have enough time to visit the whole Halong Bay, a trip to Bo Hon Island will show you a miniature heritage within a day.
+If you don’t have enough time to visit the whole Halong Bay, a trip to island will show you a miniature heritage within a day.

 Share: